-Different lenders and programs require various credit scores to qualify for a refinance.
+Different lenders offer refinance mortgage programs that require various credit score requirements to qualify for a mortgage refinance.
 Below is more information about the type of score you will need.

 Rate and Term Refinances